unconst/BitTensor/README.md

 ## Overview

-BitTensor is a Machine Learning network which enables any computer in the world the ability to produce, and profit from, its ability to learn.
+BitTensor is a Machine Intelligence system which enables any computer in the world the ability to share, and profit from, its ability to learn.

 When this software is run, it is built to fold your computing power into a single p2p machine learning network.
-The network is aligned by an incentive model built on EOS, which uses a recommendation system to reward computers for their informational product -- and pays accordingly.
+The network is aligned by an incentive model built on EOS, which uses a recommendation system to reward computers for their informational product -- and pay accordingly.

 ## Motivation